 The Bilgrav School is dedicated to pioneer of dyslexic education, Joyce Bilgrav.

 In the 1950's, Joyce enjoyed life as a mother and housewife.
 However, three of her four children struggled to learn to read in school.
 Unwilling to accept that they were "slow," Joyce researched on her own (without the internet!) and discovered dyslexia.
-She became trained in the multi-sensory, phonics-based, explicit, diagnostic/prescriptive, individualized, cumulative approach called Orton-Gillingham, designed to teach a dyslexic child to read.
+She became trained in the multi-sensory, phonics-based, explicit, diagnostic/prescriptive, individualized, cumulative approach to teaching reading called Orton-Gillingham a program designed by Drs.
+Orton & Gillingham to teach a dyslexic child to read.
 She taught her children herself and after years of study became a "Fellow" of the Orton Academy.
-In the early 70's, she began starting Orton-Gillingham based schools and summer camps that have allowed thousands of dyslexic learners to achieve their potential.
+In the early 1970's, she began starting Orton-Gillingham based schools and summer camps that have allowed thousands of dyslexic learners to achieve their potential.

 "I am privileged to have spent over ten years being mentored by Joyce.
 She is an inspirational teacher and a pioneer in the US in dyslexic education.
 We are honored to name the school after her." ~ Katie Cashette, Head of School